Telemedicine Meets Osteopathic Care: What Patients Need to Know

 The most effective use of telehealth in osteopathic care is as a complement to in-person treatment, not a replacement for it.
 A patient with chronic low back pain might follow a pattern like this:

-This rhythm lets the patient maintain a consistent clinical relationship without over-burdening their schedule with in-person appointments they don't need — while ensuring that the hands-on evaluation and treatment happen when they are actually required.
+This rhythm lets the patient maintain a consistent clinical relationship without over-burdening their schedule with in-person appointments they do not need.
+At the same time, it ensures that hands-on evaluation and treatment happen when they are actually required.

 Making Telehealth Work for Your Osteopathic Care

 Be specific about your symptoms in virtual visits.
 The more precisely you can describe location, character, timing, and triggers, the more useful the conversation will be for adjusting your treatment plan.
-Bring your imagery — if you have recent MRI or X-ray reports, share the screen or upload the files before the appointment.
+Bring your imagery.
+If you have recent MRI or X-ray reports, share the screen or upload the files before the appointment.
 Know the difference between a follow-up question and a new problem.
-A new complaint that hasn't been examined should prompt an in-person visit, not a telehealth interpretation.
+A new complaint that has not been examined should prompt an in-person visit, not a telehealth interpretation.

 And recognize what telehealth cannot tell you.
-If you've been out of alignment for six weeks and want to know whether you need another OMT treatment, a video call can help frame the question — but only the physician's hands during an in-person evaluation can answer it.
+If you have been out of alignment for six weeks and want to know whether you need another OMT treatment, a video call can help frame the question.
+But only the physician's hands during an in-person OMT evaluation can answer it.

 Questions about how Dr. Knopp's practice handles telemedicine?